 Currently there are two major stellarator development programs in the world: Japan's Large Helical Device (LHD) and Germany's Wendelstein 7-X (W7-X) experiment, the latter currently under construction.
-These programs are advancing stellarator physics in H or D plasmas with a minor radius of ~0.5 m.
+These programs are advancing stellarator physics in H and D plasmas at a minor radius around 0.5 m.
 Both use superconducting magnet technology to facilitate long-pulse (30 min. or more) operation for testing of control strategies and divertor concepts.
-The LHD projects to a continuous helical-coil DEMO device, FFHR-d1.
-The W7-X projects to a modularcoil DEMO device, HELIAS, in which the geometry of the coils is chosen to optimize plasma physics properties.
+The LHD projects to a continuous helical-coil DEMO device, FFHR-d1 [5].
+The W7-X projects to a nonplanar coil DEMO device, HELIAS [6], in which the geometry of the coils is chosen to optimize plasma physics properties.

-Researchers in the United States have proposed an innovative stellarator optimization strategy called quasiaxisymmetry (OA), in which the configuration is threedimensional (3D) but the magnitude of the magnetic field exhibits tokamak-like dependence along magnetic field lines [5, 6].
-In a QA stellarator the effective helical ripple [7] along magnetic field lines, the parameter that drives neoclassical transport in stellarators, can be the lowest of any stellarator ever built, making the magnitude of the magnetic field be approximately constant in the toroidal direction.
-This property allows a OA stellarator to exhibit the attractive confinement properties of tokamaks, such as well-confined charged particle orbits and support of plasma flows, while retaining the stability and steady-state properties of stellarators.
-In contrast to LHD and W7-X which target zero net toroidal current operation, the QA design uses the selfgenerated bootstrap current to produce a fraction of the poloidal magnetic field.
-While the QA stellarator awaits experimental testing, the closely related quasi-helically symmetric HSX stellarator in Wisconsin has been demonstrated to have good orbit and neoclassical confinement, as predicted by the same neoclassical theory that underpins both the QA and HSX optiizations.
+In an innovative stellarator optimization strategy called quasi-axisymmetry (QA), the configuration is threedimensional (3D) but the magnitude of the magnetic field exhibits tokamak-like dependence along magnetic field lines [7, 8].
+In a QA stellarator the effective helical ripple [9] along magnetic field lines, the parameter that drives neoclassical losses in stellarators, can be the lowest of any stellarator ever built, making the magnitude of the magnetic field approximately constant in the toroidal direction.
+This property allows a QA stellarator to exhibit the attractive confinement properties of tokamaks, such as well-confined charged particle orbits and support of plasma flows, while retaining the stability and steady-state properties of stellarators.
+In contrast to LHD and W7-X, which target zero net toroidal current operation, the QA design uses the selfgenerated bootstrap current to produce a fraction of the poloidal magnetic field.
+While the QA stellarator awaits experimental testing, the closely related quasi-helically symmetric HSX stellarator in Wisconsin has been demonstrated to have good orbit and neoclassical confinement, and plasma flows [10] in accordance with the same neoclassical theory that underpins both the QA and HSX optimizations.